Columbia Car Accident Lawyer Protecting Your Rights!

 There are several common types of wrecks in South Carolina, and the form of accident you were in may determine what injuries you sustain and what compensation you receive.

-The following are some common types of SC car accidents:
+The following are some common types of auto accidents:

 - Rear-end collisions – These accidents are some of the most common in South Carolina.
 They occur when one car is driving slowly or stopped, and another collides with it from behind.
 Rear-end crashes typically result in drivers sustaining injuries like whiplash or back problems.